skullfort/covid-19-icu/README.md

 ______________________________________________________________________

 **Conclusion:**
-After conducting this study, we think that...
+After conducting this study, we think the following points

 ______________________________________________________________________